ducroq/doc_chat/docs/deployment-guide.md

    - Check if the chat_data directory exists and is writable
    - Verify environment variables are set correctly
    - Look for errors in API logs: `docker-compose logs api | grep "chat_logger"`
-   - Make sure comments in .env file are on separate lines from values

 ### Restarting Services